 Once the RFI manager reviews all the Draft RFIs that have been created and assigned in the RFIs tool, he or she either:

 - Respond to and close the RFI.
-See How do I respond to and close a 'Draft' RFI as an RFI Manager?
+See How do I submit a response to a 'Draft' RFI when I am the RFI Manager?

 - Reassign it to one or more people for a response.